mildsunrise/university-4b-tfg/memory/development.md

 The full source code (notebook file) is included in the submitted annex, see `analysis/timeline.ipynb`.
 We won't go into them, but several changes \& improvements were made to the code at a later time in order to implement:

- - Live experiments (these have no offender loads, see section \ref{subsec:live-experiments})
+ - Live experiments (these have no offender loads, see page \pageref{par:live-experiments})
  - Close-up timelines (see figure \ref{fig:tl-closeup})
  - Experiment comparison (see figure \ref{fig:bfq-comparison})